Your Shopping List

 The Perfect Steak

-But, let’s be honest, cooking steak can be intimidating.
+But let’s be honest, cooking steak can be intimidating.
 It can feel like a lot of pressure to cook the perfect steak, especially for a special occasion like Valentine’s Day.
-Well, we have some tips to help you win the heart of that special someone, or to enjoy a delicious steak any day of the week!
+Good news!
+We have some tips to help you win the heart of that special someone, or to enjoy a delicious steak anytime!

 Quality matters!

-• The first key step is to choose quality meat.
+• The first step is to choose quality meat.
 The key is the marbling, which you can see as flecks or streaks of fat that occur naturally within the muscle of the meat.
 With steaks, fat equals flavor, so you want to find a well-marbled piece of meat.
+It is best to look for thin, evenly distributed white streaks of fat throughout the muscle.

 • It’s best to choose steaks that are 1″ to 1.5″ inches thick.
 This allows you to get the perfect crust on the outside without overcooking the inside.

 • A couple of the most flavorful cuts are the ribeye and the strip steak — with good marbling, of course.
-Don’t be afraid that marbling is bad for your heart…just keep your portions “moderate,” around 4 to 6 ounces, and pair it with a variety of vegetables (not just potatoes) and a salad.
+Don’t be afraid that the marbling is bad for you.
+For a very tender steak, filet mignon is a great option – although it tends to be more expensive than other cuts.
+Try to keep your portions “moderate,” around 4 to 6 ounces (the size of a deck of cards).
+And pair it with a variety of vegetables (not just potatoes) and a salad.
 Remember, balance is key!

 Simple Seasoning!
-There are different opinions on when to season the steaks, but the best bets are to do it either 45 minutes before cooking (allowing enough time for the liquids to be reabsorbed) or immediately before cooking.
+There are different opinions on when to season the steaks.
+It works best to do it either 45 minutes before cooking (allowing enough time for the liquids to be reabsorbed) or immediately before cooking.
 To season your steak:

 1. Pat it dry with a paper towel.

 It’s no surprise there is more than one way to prepare a great steak.
-While grilling steaks is very popular, you can actually achieve even better results indoors.
+While grilling steaks is very popular, you can also achieve fantastic results cooking steaks indoors.

-1. Start with a very hot pan (a cast iron skillet works great) because this will help sear the meat and get the great flavors and aromas from the Maillard reaction.
+1. Start with a very hot pan (a cast iron skillet works great since it distributes heat evenly) because this will help sear the meat and produce the delicious flavors and aromas.

 2. If you did not brush oil on your steaks, you can add 1-2 Tbsp of oil to the pan.
-Just be prepared for a lot of smoke.
+Just be prepared for a little smoke.

-3. Add the seasoned steak to the skillet and sear it for a couple minutes on each side.
-Continue to flip the steak every couple minutes until is reaches the desired temperature.
-(Use a thermometer and reference the temperatures below).
+3. Add the seasoned steak to the skillet and sear it for a couple of minutes on each side.
+Continue to flip the steak every couple minutes until it reaches the desired temperature.
+Use a thermometer and reference the temperatures below.

-4. Let the steak rest for 5 minutes before serving.
+4. Let the steak rest for at least 5-10 minutes before serving.

 1. Start with the pan sear method to sear a browned crust on each side of the steak, for about 2-5 minutes per side.